Turtle Point Press

 The Divining Poets Quotable Deck Series: Elegant, boxed sets of seventy-eight cards à la tarot decks, with oracular quotes from the world’s greatest visionary poets.
 Each card contains inspiring and provocative lines chosen for seekers to contemplate, memorize, or answer life questions.
 Complete with display stand and how-to instructions, this pocket-sized wisdom is perfect for the holiday season.

-Punk Rock Is Cool for the End of the World by David Trinidad by Ed Smith
+Punk Rock Is Cool for the End of the World

 The irreverent, tweetable, ludicrous, painful, wondrous work of the L.A. punk poet—widely available for the first time.